-As part of the package offered to the sixth form we enrol all year 12 onto PIXL Edge, this is an additional award that helps students build a portfolio based on the soft employability skills employers require.
-It is an electronic record based on activities complete in sixth form, at the end of the course they receive a certificate and Digi badge that can be attached electronically to a CV.

-Sixth formers also opt for an enrichment subject that is completed in year 12, these subjects are all recognised qualification and are to broaden the students experience and portfolio they need after sixth form.
+As part of the package offered to the sixth form, we enrol all year 12 onto PIXL Edge.
+This is an additional award that helps students build a portfolio based on the soft employability skills employers require.
+It is an electronic record, based on activities completed in sixth form.
+At the end of the course they receive a certificate and Digi badge that can be attached electronically to a CV.
+Sixth formers also opt for an enrichment subject that is completed in year 12.
+These subjects are all recognised qualifications and are to broaden the students experience and portfolio they need after sixth form.

-Work experience is also an important part of the sixth form, we expect all students to complete work experience during their time with us, this can be a regular commitment per week or a block of experience once a year.
+Work experience is also an important part of the sixth form.
+We expect all students to complete work experience during their time with us.
+This can be a regular commitment per week or a block of experience once a year.
 We have developed strong links with the local primary schools and large businesses such as Centre Parcs.
-There are also on site opportunities such as working as a lab technician, library or IT support.
+There are also on-site opportunities such as working as a lab technician, library or IT support.

-GCSE grade changes.
+GCSE GRADE.

-GCSE results will now be grades 1-9.
+GCSE grades 1-9.
 We will accept students with a level 5 in maths and English into the sixth form along with 3 additional qualifications at level 5 or above.
-Some subjects will require a 6 or above at GCSE so please check subject pages.
+Some subjects will require a 7 or above at GCSE so please check subject pages.